2018–19 Dartmouth Big Green women's basketball team

 The 2018–19 Dartmouth Big Green women's basketball team represented Dartmouth College during the 2018–19 NCAA Division I women's basketball season.
-The Big Green, led by sixth year head coach Belle Koclanes, played their home games at Leede Arena and were members of the Ivy League.
-They finished the season at 13–14, 6–8 to finish in a 3 way tie for fourth place.
-Due to a tie breaker loss to Cornell and Yale they failed to qualify for the Ivy League women's tournament.
+The Big Green, led by sixth-year head coach Belle Koclanes, played their home games at Leede Arena in Hanover, New Hampshire and were members of the Ivy League.
+They finished the season at 13–14, 6–8 in Ivy League play, to finish in a three-way tie for fourth place.
+Due to a tie-breaker loss to Cornell and Yale they failed to qualify for the Ivy League women's tournament.